-DAME ASHA

-KHEMKA

-Principal and chief executive of

-West Nottinghamshire College and member of the education

-honours committee

-THE PRINCIPAL'S OFFICE

-Graham Taylor is principal and chief executive at New College Swindon.
-He has more than 25 years' experience in further and higher education across six colleges and writes exclusively for FE Week once a month.

-The continuing QAR fiasco

-Colleges need to insist they are given the right data to make meaningful quality judgements about their own performance, says Graham Taylor

-ast April I wrote about the bother over the production of the 2014/15 Qualification & Achievement Report (QAR), received after an interminable delay on April 5 and well documented in FE Week.
+The continuing QAR fiasco Colleges need to insist they are given the right data to make meaningful quality judgements about their own performance, says Graham Taylor ast April I wrote about the bother over the production of the 2014/15 Qualification & Achievement Report (QAR), received after an interminable delay on April 5 and well documented in FE Week.
 An unnecessary change, it was littered with mistakes and lacked essential elements of the old QAR system - which also had better terminology.
 Information system managers up and down the country expressed their dissatisfaction publicly.
 It was expected that the 2017 update would address these concerns, yet the new QAR, released over the Christmas break, is once again highly problematic.
 Last year's concerns were mostly limited to the unhelpful - almost unusable - format of the dashboard.
 On this point, sector-wide negative feedback has been ignored and the format remains largely unchanged.
 The dashboard is slow and unreliable, lacks key information and is set up in a way that will cause further delays in producing information that was previously readily available.

-But this year has also brought a host of new problems we are struggling to resolve due to the lack of accessible, accurate data.

-At this point it may be helpful to insert a quick reminder of the (baffling) terminology changes from last year:

-- Success rates' (SR) no longer exist.

-These are now 'achievement rates'.

-The old 'achievement rates' are now

-- called 'pass rates'.3) 'Learner starts' are now known as
+But this year has also brought a host of new problems we are struggling to resolve due to the lack of accessible, accurate data, At this point it may be helpful to insert a quick reminder of the (baffling) terminology changes from last year: - 1) 'Success rates' (SR) no longer exist.
+These are now 'achievement rates'. - 2) The old 'achievement rates' are now called 'pass rates'. - 3) 'Learner starts' are now known as 'leavers' (don't ask).

-- 3) 'Learner starts' are

-- 'leavers' (don't ask).